igorkasyanchuk/fake_api/README.md

 * manage cookies, session, headers with fake response
 * executes your factories in real-time, so you always get fresh and random data
 * has generator
+* has standalone mode (see documentation for more details)

 ## Installation & Usage